 This module is free and will take approximately 1 hour to complete.
 After viewing the module, the viewing session will be recorded in the registrant's online reporting system, and it will be noted that the registrant has met the annual Regulatory Learning requirement.

 Mandatory Regulatory Learning Module 2021–2022

-As part of the CE Program, practising registrants must view the mandatory Regulatory Learning module in the current reporting year (July 1, 2021 to June 30, 2022) to meet their requirements.
-Non-practising registrants and trainees may also view the module and record it as a CE activity; non-practising registrants must view at least one module every three years.
+Practising registrants whose requirements are overdue must view the mandatory Regulatory Learning module to meet the requirements of the July 1, 2021 to June 30, 2022 reporting year.
+Non-practising registrants and trainees may also view the module and record it as a CE activity; non-practising registrants must view at least one module every 3 years

 Ethical Learning Requirement

 As part of the CE Program, practising registrants must complete at least 1 CE Hour of ethical learning every year.
 Hours may be completed through the videos and recordings in the Knowledge Centre.
 Registrants may also choose to complete ethical learning through other resources including activities from other regulatory bodies, Massive Open Online Courses, or self-study of guidelines, publications, and other relevant resources.
 All ethical learning activities must be confirmed or recorded in the reporting system once completed.

 Webinars, annual conferences, branch, and division events are frequently offered at low or no cost to registrants throughout the year.
 Visit the events page to view upcoming opportunities.